mohanson/daze/README.md

 # DNS resolver

-The DNS server and DNS protocol used by Daze can be specified through command line parameters.
+The DNS server and DNS protocol used by daze can be specified through command line parameters.

 - `DNS: daze ... -dns 1.1.1.1:53`
 - `DoT: daze ... -dns 1.1.1.1:853`